spinnaker/spinnaker/docs/design.md

 The idea is to have a single place that shared, authoritative Spinnaker config can be downloaded from.
-This will ultimately replace the configuration in [spinnaker/config](https://github.com/spinnaker/spinnaker/tree/master/config) by storing each `*.yaml` in a versioned bucket.
+This will ultimately replace the configuration in [spinnaker/config](https://github.com/spinnaker/spinnaker/tree/master/config) by storing each `*.yaml` in a single versioned bucket.
 The bucket version will be mapped to Spinnaker HVNs to make it simple for Halyard to fetch the correct configuration.
+The actual set of configuration will never need to be stored on the maching running Halyard, only staged there during distribution of the configuration.

 ### Generating User Configuration

+This will be the most challenging part of Halyard's first phase of development.
+In order to do this correctly, let's first list some goals:

+1. The user should never have to open a text editor to write or edit Spinnaker configuration.

+2. If the user does want to hand-edit configuration, Halyard should not interfere with that (but it will be an advanced use-case, and shall be treated as such).

+3. Halyard should enable a user to configure multiple instances of Spinnaker all from the same machine.

+To achieve these goals, Halyard will take a two-step approach to generating Spinnaker configuration:

+1. Receive a number of user commands (add an account, add a trigger, etc...) and store the resulting output in the `~/.hal/config` file.

+2. Reading configuration from `~/.hal/config` and from the specified HVN, write out all Spinnaker configuration to `~/.spinnaker` (the default configuration directory).

+Before exploring the semantics of the individual Halyard commands, let's look at the `~/.hal` directory.

+#### `~/.hal` Contents

 ## Deploying and Updating Spinnaker